Jake and the Fatman

-Jake and the Fatman is an American crime drama television series starring William Conrad as prosecutor J. L. (Jason Lochinvar) "Fatman" McCabe and Joe Penny as investigator Jake Styles.
-The series ran on CBS for five seasons from September 26, 1987, to May 6, 1992.
-Diagnosis: Murder was a spin-off of this series.
+Jake and the Fatman is an American crime drama legal drama television series starring William Conrad as prosecutor J. L. (Jason Lochinvar) "Fatman" McCabe and Joe Penny as investigator Jake Styles.
+Created by Dean Hargrove and Joel Steiger, the series ran on CBS for five seasons from September 26, 1987, to May 6, 1992.

+Diagnosis: Murder, which aired from 1993 to 2001, was a medical-oriented spin-off of Jake and the Fatman that came to be a popular series of its own.

 Plot

 J. L. "Fatman" McCabe is a Hawaii-born, tough former Honolulu Police Department officer turned Los Angeles district attorney.
 He is teamed with a handsome, happy-go-lucky special investigator named Jake Styles.
 They often clash due to their different styles and personalities.
 "Fatman" travels hardly anywhere without Max, his pet bulldog.
 The show was set in Los Angeles during the first season.
 After the end of Magnum, P.I., the show was moved to Hawaii.
 The second and third seasons and half of the fourth season were filmed in Honolulu.
 The show then returned to Los Angeles for the remainder of its run.